Internet Speed Test Canada

 Download Speed (Mbps)

 Download speed measures how fast data comes to you from the internet.
 This is the number that matters most for day-to-day use.
-It affects how quickly web pages load, the quality of your Netflix or YouTube stream, how fast files download, and the video quality others see on Zoom or Teams calls.
+It affects how quickly web pages load, the quality of your Netflix or YouTube stream, and how fast files download.
+Upload speed, not download speed, affects the video quality other people see from your camera on Zoom, Teams, or Google Meet.

 What to expect: You should see 80 to 100% of your advertised speed on Ethernet, and 50 to 80% on WiFi.
 If you are paying for 300 Mbps and consistently seeing under 210 Mbps on a wired connection, something is wrong.